CompanySynapse/spam-detector/README.md

 ```

 ## Product
 The product has 2 versions.
-It can be used purely through the API, or with the program itself (it's private at the moment, contact me at <email> if you want to buy it, although nobody will).
-With the API version, you can input only the email contents.
+It can be used purely through the **API**, or with the program itself (it's private at the moment, contact me at *<email>* if you want to buy it, although nobody will).
+With the **API** version, you can input only the email contents.
 With the program, you can set custom safety levels, which can go from 0.5 (Remove anythin with a chance of being spam) to 0.95 (Remove anythin that is 100% spam) or anywhere inbetween for custom levels of safety.